s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

 ## Editor and mixer interaction contract

-The editor is a full-width shell with four logical pages rather than a permanent side control column:
+The editor is a full-width shell with six logical pages rather than a permanent side control column:

 - `PATCH` combines signed wiring (or the alternate exact grid), network,